Harper College offices will be closed Monday, September 2 in observance of Labor Day.

 The clinic is operated as a "teaching clinic" where each student receives individualized instruction while providing massage therapy treatments to real-world clients.
 The Harper Massage Therapy Clinic is on campus and simulates a real-world massage therapy working environment for our students.
 Students are provide massage therapy care to patients from the public under the supervision of Licensed Massage Therapists who are Massage Therapy Program faculty members.

 Once a student graduates from the massage therapy program, in order to get a job they must apply for a state license.
 Part of the licensing application process involves a national fingerprint-based Criminal History Background Check.
-The IL licensing law sets out a few specific crimes that would automatically cause an application to be rejected.
+The IL licensing law identifies a limited number of specific crimes that would automatically cause a license application to be rejected.
 If an applicant does have a criminal history, their application status is decided by the licensing board on a case-by-case basis, but it is important to note, having a criminal record is NOT an absolute bar to getting a massage therapy license.

-The massage therapy licensing board has provided this informational handout about how criminal history factors into the decision to grant a massage therapy license.
+The massage therapy licensing board has provided this informational handout about how a criminal history would factor into their decision to grant a massage therapy license.
 Graduation from any massage therapy program, including Harper's, is not a guarantee of being able to get a license.

 Regardless of your age or how long it may have been since you have been called a student, a full community of educational professionals stand ready to help you succeed!